-Engineering Career Services (ECS) adheres to the NACE Principles for Professional Conduct for Career Services and Employment Professionals and expects employers to do the same.
-These principles are available on the National Association of Colleges and Employers web site.
+Engineering Career Services (ECS) adheres to the NACE Principles for Professional Practice for Career Services and Employment Professionals and expects employers to do the same.
+These principles are available on the National Association of Colleges and Employers website.

 All employer representatives are expected to support ECS policies in all interactions with students.
 Of course, the ECS management team welcomes employer feedback and input on those policies at any time.

 Employers that are unable to comply with these policies may wish to use other recruiting resources, such as newspaper advertisements, commercial job boards, or third-party agencies.

 Engineering Career Services is committed to equal employment opportunity for all persons and provides services to our students and employers on a nondiscriminatory basis.
 We expect all employers to comply with U.S. and [state] employment laws and we recommend including an EEO statement with all job descriptions.

 ©2015 National Association of Colleges and Employers.
 All rights reserved.